 In March 2016, the FASB issued Accounting Standards Update 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting ("ASU 2016-09").
 The updated guidance changes how companies account for certain aspects of share-based payment awards to employees, including forfeitures.
-ASU 2016-09 is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
+ASU 2016-09 is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years with early adoption permitted.
 The Company is currently evaluating the effect that adopting this guidance will have on the unaudited Condensed Financial Statements or notes thereto.

 In March 2016, the FASB issued Accounting Standards Update 2016-07, Investments- Equity Method and Joint Ventures: Simplifying the Transition to the Equity Method of Accounting ("ASU 2016-07").
 ASU 2016-07 eliminates the requirement to apply the equity method of accounting retrospectively when a reporting entity obtains significant influence over a previously held investment.
-ASU 2016-07 is effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years.
+ASU 2016-07 is effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years with early adoption permitted and is to be adopted on a prospective basis.
 The adoption of ASU 2016-07 is not expected to have a material effect on the unaudited Condensed Financial Statements or notes thereto.

 In June 2016, the FASB issued Accounting Standards Update 2016-13, Financial Instruments - Credit Losses (Topic 326), Measurement of Credit Losses on Financial Statements ("ASU 2016-13"), which requires a financial asset (or group of financial assets) measured at amortized cost basis to be presented at the net amount expected to be collected.
 The allowance for credit losses is a valuation account that is deducted from the amortized cost basis of the financial asset(s) to present the net carrying value at the amount expected to be collected on the financial asset.
-ASU 2016-13 is effective for fiscal years beginning after November 29, 2020.
+ASU 2016-13 is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years, with early adoption permitted and is to be adopted on a modified retrospective basis.
 The Company is currently evaluating the effect that adopting this guidance will have on the unaudited Condensed Financial Statements or notes thereto.